total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 Your task is to determine how to create the `AllPrograms` type in order for the test to pass as expected.

 Note that just using `keyof` and `typeof` in an approach similar to the previous exercise's solution won't quite work to solve this one!
-As a hint, remember that primitive types can be passed into indexed access types.
+This is tricky to find - but as a hint: you can pass primitive types to indexed access types.

 ### Solution 1: Reduce Key Repetition